hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 for more details.
 This field only applies to private clusters, when `enable_private_nodes` is `true`.

+* `private_endpoint_subnetwork` - (Optional) Subnetwork in cluster's network where master's endpoint will be provisioned.

 * `master_global_access_config` (Optional) - Controls cluster master global
 access settings.
 If unset, Terraform will no longer manage this field and will not modify the previously-set value.
 Structure is [documented below](#nested_master_global_access_config).